projectcalico/calico/master/getting-started/kubernetes/installation/hardway/test-networking.md

 ```
 {: .no-select-button}

-Note the IP addresses of the second 2 pods, then exec into the first one.
+Note the IP addresses of the second two pods, then exec into the first one.
 For example

 ```
 kubectl exec -ti pingtest-b4b6f8cf-b5z78 sh